Pamela Díaz: Media career

 Her exit was sealed in 2006 after she had a fight with the producer of the program, Natalia Freire.
 However, despite offers from other channels to book her in their programs, Díaz continued to work for Chilevisión, but in the Spotlight program, which was featured in a "docu-reality" series called Diary of a Bride, which showed all the preparations for her wedding to Manuel Neira, from the manufacture of designer clothing by the Chilean Miguel Angel Guzman to waltz classes.
 On 15 December 2006, the marriage took place in the church of Santa Gemita and was broadcast live and direct to Chile.

 Pamela Diaz became more known abroad when she participated in a fashion show in Germany during the World Cup 2006, where she shared the catwalk with other major international models, who were also pairs of players, such as Alena Seredova and Raica Oliveira.

 In April 2009, she returned to television through Telecanal with just them, a program that was broadcast Monday through Friday and chatted about issues of interest to the female public.
 Because of her comments on that space, often appeared in the "Top Five" of CQC.

 Later on Canal 13 she was contacted to participate in the new reality 1910, but she dismissed the offer due to economic issues and other work commitments.
 However, Channel 13 increased the amount of money and it is thus enters the reality for just 20 days, and who had a contract with Telecanal.

 In 2010, she was, during the summer, as a commentator on Canal 13's morning shows live the morning and as host of a souvenir program of the Festival of Viña del Mar Viña called freaks with Sebastian Jiménez.
 Later, she came to Mega to pair with Patricia Maldonado in the entertainment section of the morning to meet you.
-She was also a panelist Look who's talking.
+She was also a panelist of Look who's talking.

-In 2012, she became one of the participants of the TV show Fiebre de Baile Famosos en Peligro which becomes the new winner with the support of her so-called "People" that will give 57% of the votes.
+In 2012, she became one of the participants of the TV show Fiebre de Baile Famosos en Peligro and also the new winner with the support of her so-called "People" that will give 57% of the votes.